sabine/ocaml-blog-tutorial/README.md

 Before attending the workshop, familiarize yourself with OCaml through the following resources:

 - **[About OCaml](https://ocaml.org/about)**: A high-level introduction to the OCaml language and why you might want to use it.
 - **[A Tour of OCaml](https://staging.ocaml.org/docs/a-tour-of-ocaml)**: Dive into the official OCaml documentation to understand the core concepts of the language.
-No need to be thorough since we'll cover this during the workshop, but you might want to skip through to prepare questions.
+No need to be thorough since we'll cover this during the workshop, but you might want to skim through to prepare questions.

 ## Ready to Start